onzfonz/comp227/src/content/8/en/part8d.md

 #### Exercise 8.16

-Create a TypeScript React app with simillar configurations as the apps of this section.
+Create a TypeScript React app with similar configurations as the apps of this section.
 Fetch the diaries from the backend and render those to screen.
 Do all the required typing and ensure that there are no Eslint errors.